Daegu South Korea Travel Guide

 Strategize your visits to maximize your experience in Daegu, balancing iconic landmarks with hidden gems.

-Some sites like Palgongsan Park may take a full day, while others can be combined.
+Some locations like Palgongsan Park can take up a full day, while others can be combined.

-Daegu's subway and bus systems offer convenient access to most attractions.
+Daegu's subway and bus systems offer convenient access to the majority of sights.

 Cluster nearby attractions to be quicker and travel energy.